aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 title: Split a Document in Python
 articleTitle: Split a Document
 linktitle: Split a Document
-description: "Split a document into several files.
+description: "Split a document into several files using Python.
 Use the split feature to effectively split a document by headings or sections, as well as by pages or by page ranges."
 type: docs
 weight: 80
 url: /python-net/split-a-document/